Nude swimming: Canada

 In the late 19th to early 20th century, using tax revenue to provide public bathing facilities for working-class men was not politically popular in London, Ontario, while private establishments served the middle and upper classes.
 These included swimming at the YMCA, which required membership or payment of fees.
 However, the problem of men being publicly naked while swimming and bathing in open water was recognized.
 Efforts to regulate nude swimming with laws against doing so during daylight hours did not prevent increases in incidents in the 1860s through the 1880s by laborers and boys.

 In the 19th century, boys and working-class men in Toronto swimming nude in the Humber and Don Rivers was allowed in secluded swimming holes, while officially prohibited elsewhere.
-Skinny-dipping was seen by many as an innocent activity for young males, as long as it did not intrude upon the sensibilities of females.
+"Skinny dipping" (a colloquial term for nude swimming) was seen by many as an innocent activity for young males, as long as it did not intrude upon the sensibilities of females.
 In the 20th century, urban growth had encroached upon this isolation, and also created the problem of water pollution.
 The development of beaches in the Sunnyside district on the Lake Ontario waterfront marked the end of nude outdoor swimming.

 As in the United States, men swam nude at YMCAs until they became coed.

 China

-In 2004 after some local university students went skinny-dipping there, signs were placed at a riverside beach in a public park in Zhejiang province declaring a section to be a nudist beach.
+In 2004 after some local university students went skinny dipping there, signs were placed at a riverside beach in a public park in Zhejiang province declaring a section to be a nudist beach.
 Following complaints from other park visitors, the signs were removed, although officially China has no law forbidding swimming nude.
-In a July 2005 heat wave, a number of incidents of men skinny-dipping were noted.
+In a July 2005 heat wave, a number of incidents of men skinny dipping were noted.

 England

+Laura Knight - "Boys" - Cornwall, 1910.
+Naked boys casually lounging and playing in sea with dressed girls.

 In English boys' schools (Manchester Grammar School, for example), students recall nude swimming being required at least from the 1930s until the 1970s.
 No official reason for the practice was given, but some mention the problem in the early years of fibres from wool swimsuits clogged pool filters.
 However, nude swimming continued when modern swimsuit materials were available.

 In a less formal setting, young boys might be nude in mixed company, as shown in a home movie of an outing featuring young Brownies, Girl Guides and Scouts playing in the grounds of a stately home in 1940s Britain.
 While the girls and older boys wore suits, the boys of about 10 years of age played in the river naked.